-Nancy Savage, Ph.D., Associate Dean
+M. Ali Montazer, Ph.D., Associate Dean

 The Tagliatela College of Engineering (TCoE) offers a variety of programs in engineering and the applied sciences.
 These two areas encompass a number of dynamic professions in which practitioners use their knowledge, judgment, and creativity to address some of the most important and interesting challenges facing society.
 These challenges and the changing face of engineering will shape the world of the twenty-first century - a world of exotic materials, new sources of energy, staggering telecommunications and computing capabilities, cybernetic factories, and needed public works.
 In the coming years we anticipate exciting opportunities to emerge at the frontier between engineering and the life sciences.

 Few professions can match engineering for its challenge and excitement or for its essential spirit of play.
-These qualities are true for each of the school's seven engineering programs - chemical, civil, computer, electrical, general, industrial and systems, and mechanical engineering - and also for its applied science programs in computer science and chemistry.
+These qualities are true for each of the school's seven engineering programs - chemical, civil, computer, electrical, general, mechanical, and system engineering - and also for its applied science programs in computer science, information technology, and chemistry.
 The rewards of an engineering career include challenging tasks, social standing, and appealing working conditions and compensation.
 All of these are in addition to the great satisfaction of seeing your accomplishments in the real world of engineered components and systems.
 But a degree in engineering or the applied sciences can also lead to a wide variety of careers outside the realm of engineering and applied science.
 Engineers are problem solvers, and the ability to analyze a problem and find a viable solution is a highly sought-after attribute in many walks of life.
 Engineering skills provide an entry to business, law, medicine, politics, and entrepreneurship.
 Innovation will play a major role in the future, and individuals who are able to generate creative solutions to the myriad of problems that face society will be well rewarded.

 The vision of the Tagliatela College of Engineering is to be the acknowledged regional leader in innovative engineering and applied science education.